Sam Denby: The Getaway

-On April 8, 2024, Denby's production company, Wendover Productions, announced production on The Getaway, a reality game show which premiered exclusively on Nebula on July 10, 2024.
-The game involves six content creators competing on a road trip through the American West.
-The contestants are led to believe that they are competing in a social deduction game, in which one of the group has become a secret saboteur among them (much like The Mole or The Traitors), with the rest of them working collaboratively in challenges they are tasked to complete during their trip.
-In actuality, all six contestants are told that they are the saboteur.
-Denby, Wiskus, and Trenton Waterson executive produced the project.
-Denby also directed, with Doyle and Chase involved in production.
+In July 2024, Denby's production company launched The Getaway, a reality game show on Nebula.
+The game involves six content creators competing on a road trip through the American West, ostensibly a social deduction game in which one of the group is a secret saboteur (much like The Mole or The Traitors), but in fact all six contestants have been assigned that role.